-The newsletters of ASHTANGA YOGA RAUM FRANKFURT – Christian O. Braun can contain so-called tracking pixels.
+The newsletter of ASHTANGA YOGA RAUM FRANKFURT may contain so-called tracking pixels.
 A tracking pixel is a thumbnail that is embedded in such emails, which are sent in HTML format to enable log file recording and log file analysis.
 This allows a statistical evaluation of the success or failure of online marketing campaigns to be carried out.

-Based on the embedded tracking pixel, the ASHTANGA YOGA RAUM FRANKFURT – Christian O. Braun can detect if and when an e-mail was opened by a data subject and which links in the e-mail were accessed by the data subject.
+Based on the embedded tracking pixel, ASHTANGA YOGA RAUM FRANKFURT may see if and when an e-mail was opened by a data subject, and which links in the e-mail were called up by data subjects.

 Such personal data collected via the tracking pixels contained in the newsletters are stored and evaluated by the controller in order to optimize the sending of newsletters and to improve the content of future newsletters even better the interests of the data subject.
 This personal data will not be passed on to third parties.

 After a revocation, this personal data will be deleted by the controller.
-THE ASHTANGA YOGA RAUM FRANKFURT – Christian O. Braun automatically interprets a cancellation of the receipt of the newsletter as a revocation.
+ASHTANGA YOGA RAUM FRANKFURT automatically regards a withdrawal from the receipt of the newsletter as a revocation.

 8. Possibility of contact via the website

-The website of ASHTANGA YOGA RAUM FRANKFURT – Christian O. Braun contains information based on legal regulations that enables a quick electronic contact to our company as well as direct communication with us, which also includes a general address of the so-called electronic mail (e-mail address).
+The website of ASHTANGA YOGA RAUM FRANKFURT contains information that enables a quick electronic contact to our enterprise, as well as direct communication with us, which also includes a general address of the so-called electronic mail (e-mail address).

 If a data subject contacts the controller via e-mail or a contact form, the personal data transmitted by the data subject will be automatically stored.